All Products

 Note

-5. Run the following command to create the resources that are provisioned for the nginx Service:
+5. Run the following command to access the Nginx service.

 kubectl run busybox --rm -ti --labels="access=true" --image=busybox /bin/sh